mtmr0x/bud/README.md

 <!-- docs for ref attribute just like in React -->
 #### Ref attribute

-You can use the `ref` attribute to get a reference to a DOM element when the component is rendered.
-This is useful for direct DOM manipulations or integrations with other libraries.

 ```clojure
 (defn editor-js []
   (let [editor-instance (atom nil)]